selked/scrivenR/README.md

 I'll mention that R does have the very neat `av()` package, which binds R with ffmpeg, but I haven't always had the best luck with longer (1 hr+) files.
 Your mileage may well vary, so feel free to try it out, but I found that files taking me upwards of 45 minutes to convert with `av()` could be converted in seconds with ffmpeg.

 So, if you want to make use of `extract_audio` or `convert_audio`, you will need to make sure you have ffmpeg installed.
 I leverage R's `system()` function to call ffmpeg commands using your file names.
 You can download ffmpeg [here](https://www.ffmpeg.org/download.html).
-I'm on Windows, and I typiclly download the most recent, stable 'full' build from gyan.dev.
+I'm on Windows, and I typically download the most recent, stable 'full' build from gyan.dev.
 Make sure that the location of your ffmpeg bin file is added to your PATH system environment variable.

 ## Example Code for Functions